 Nevertheless, despite being fully aware of this “other side” of San Francisco – I´ve still fallen for it.
 Cause you just don´t fall in love with disadvantages, do you?!
 You fall in love with a personality.
 You feel the energy of a place and it´s either hit or miss.
 Either you are disappointed or you become a part of its heartbeat.

 But let´s talk details!
+There are so many things I liked about the city and quite a few ideas for your ultimate San Francisco bucket list.
 What makes The City by the Bay so unique?!

 1. Streets and Architecture